cmcnulty/wrs-calculator/README.md

 1. Spouse's(*) birthday:
     Can be non-spouse as long as they're no more than ten years younger than you [date] ( you can leave this blank if you're not married, or you don't want to include spousal retirement options)
-1. What age do you plan to start collecting benefits?
-    [55-75] (validate according to job category, etc)
+1. What age do you plan to start collecting benefits? (optional - can provide graph of possibilities) [55-75] (validate according to job category, etc)
 ### Second Section
 First let's rule out some more complicated scenarios: